This is a cross-post with sister site Nintendo Enthusiast. If you’re interested in Nintendo gaming, make sure to check the site out!

 But, is it really escapism?
 After all, every single one of those steps are also taken when booking a certain special “weekend getaway”.
 Many families are known to take long weekends to visit the Grand Canyon (to the dismay of children, who have no interest in seeing gigantic sculpted rocks outside of Halo); my own brother took a couple of days off work so we could drive together to the Bonnaroo festival; even Christmas and New Year festivities are very much treated like special getaways, with some corporations giving their employees the chance to go home and be with their families for a time, without (work-related) worries.

 So it is with videogames.
 When you went to the store for the midnight release of Mass Effect 3, you knew none of your friends were going to get ahold of you anytime soon, and that was fine because that weekend was for you alone.
 Maybe they actually did, or maybe you got bored of the game and returned to your real life, but hey, that’s no different than finding out George Washington’s gigantic rocky head is a tad overrated.

 The point is, when you buy a game that you know will require a considerable time investment you prepare yourself: you warn your friends, you maybe take a day off work, and you even pray nothing out of your control will force your journey to end too soon.
-You take the same precautions as you would before a 4-day summer festival, so the next time you stand in line for the midnight release of “Space Romance Conversation Shootout 3″, don’t admonish yourself for the shameless 40 hours you’re about to spend sitting in the sofa, with lots of booze and little sleep or food.
+You take the same precautions as you would before a 4-day summer festival.
+So, the next time you stand in line for the midnight release of “Space Romance Conversation Shootout 3”, don’t admonish yourself for the shameless 40 hours you’re about to spend sitting on the sofa, with lots of booze and little sleep or food.
 Sometimes, it’s not escapism; it’s a getaway.